A Renowned Arizona Travel Example: The Grand Canyon

 Lowell Observatory - Founded by Percival Lowell in 1894, in Flagstaff.
 There's both day and evening programs, plus a visitor center area.
 On Rt.
 66, where it makes the bend in downtown, go off onto W. Santa Fe Ave.
 Look for the signs to direct you.
 (928) 774-3358.

 Kitt Peak - Southwest of Tucson, they offer Day & Night programs.
-At nearly 7000 ft. elevation, the road travels switchbacks to the top.
+At nearly 7000 ft. elevation, this Arizona road travels switchbacks to the top.
 There you'll find the Visitor Center on Tohono O'odham Nation land.
 To get there, travel AZ Hwy.
 86 West.
+Watch for the left turn.
 A Border Patrol Check Point is located along the route.
 Visiting from outside the US?
 Be sure to bring your passport with you to avoid problems.
 You can tour the facility, get involved in night-time stargazing, roam the visitor center, visit the gift shop.
 There's lots to see & do!
+We always love a trip here.

 Sonoran Desert - It's the best!
 We lived there many years.